There are several completed studies from our lab, which continue to be used for follow-up analysis:

 At the Harris County Psychiatric Center our research investigated models by which social-cognitive and other cognitive vulnerabilities (e.g., implicit bias, problem-solving, etc.) interact with life stress to confer risk for suicide-related behaviors and borderline symptoms in adolescents.
 At HCPC we collaborated with Dr. Iram Kazimi who is at the University of Texas.

-Buitron, V., Hartley, C., Pettit, J., *Hatkevich, C., & Sharp, C. (in press).
+Buitron, V., Hartley, C., Pettit, J., *Hatkevich, C., & Sharp, C. (2018).
 Aggressive Behavior Moderates the Association between Internalizing Symptoms and Suicidal Ideation in Inpatient Adolescents.
 Suicide and Life-threatening Behavior.

 Novel Methods for Measuring Social-Cognitive Processes